 Supporting how one navigates to regulate in the social world

 Many social learners are described as “bright” if not “gifted”—yet they struggle to understand how the social world works and to work (navigate to regulate) within the social world.
 Typically-developing children can also benefit from very explicit social teaching.
 So, how do we make intangible social concepts teachable and learnable in a concrete and relatable way?
-Our products, conferences, eLearning, and free webinars provide information that is developmentally-based and created to be used with social learners across and within different age groups.
+Our products, conferences, On Demand, and free webinars provide information that is developmentally-based and created to be used with social learners across and within different age groups.
 Our frameworks and teaching strategies go beyond simply using language to "explain"; they break down socially abstract information into more concrete elements via Social Thinking Vocabulary and treatment frameworks.
 Our materials actively engage social learners through visual supports and teaching scaffolds.
 No matter the age of a social learner, structured, visual supports in addition to language-based explanations are critical to learning and moving towards independence.

 We also go one step further and disregard assumptions about what a person understands about the social world and how that person feels and functions within the social world.
 This includes understanding that strong academic test scores, IQ, or ability to explain complex scientific or other fact-based ideas does not always equate to knowing how the social world works or how to work in that world.
 In fact, there is relatively little overlap between a person's social cognitive abilities and academic proficiency.
 Our introductory ILAUGH eLearning module explains this in more detail.